-They're freeze-dried sweetpotato slices that are paleo and AIP-friendly.
-They have a unique flavor and texture I've never experienced anywhere else.
-They're crispy like a chip, but are thicker, lighter and softer at the same time.
+They’re freeze-dried sweetpotato slices that are paleo and AIP-friendly.
+They have a unique flavor and texture I’ve never experienced anywhere else.
+They’re crispy like a chip, but are thicker, lighter and softer at the same time.
 They also have a wonderfully concentrated sweetpotato flavor that makes regular chips seem bland by comparison.
-That's the effect of the freeze-drying process.
-Sweetpotato Awesome comes in 4 flavors, three of which are AIP-friendly: Flat Out Awesome, Dilliciously Awesome, and Original Awesome.
-They also have an AIP sampler pack which includes all 3 flavors.
+That’s the effect of the freeze-drying process.
+Sweetpotato Awesome comes in four flavors, three of which are AIP-friendly: Flat Out Awesome, Dilliciously Awesome, and Original Awesome.
 The recipe below uses Flat Out Awesome, which is simply organic sweetpotatoes cooked in organic coconut oil, and seasoned with sea salt.
-Use the code PHAWESOME for 10% off your first order.
+Purchase here.

 - Carefully open the can of sardines.
 I usually do this in the sink, just in case the oil splatters.